anand-adroid/DatasheetCRD/COMPOSITION.md

 ###_+ 4.
 Explain in detail the tables presented in each module?

-Complete list of tables of all the modules are available in [Table Description](https://github.com/anand-adroid/Datasheet_for_CRD.io/blob/main/Datasheet_tables.pdf)
+Complete list of tables of all the modules is available to download [Download PDF](https://github.com/anand-adroid/Datasheet_for_CRD.io/blob/main/Datasheet_tables.pdf)

 ### + 5.
 Can/How the dataset be/are created from the MIMIC database?